1Panel-dev/MaxKB-docs/docs/index.md

 💬 MaxKB is a ready-to-use AI chatbot that integrates Retrieval-Augmented Generation (RAG) pipelines, supports robust workflows, and provides advanced MCP tool-use capabilities.

-MaxKB = Max Knowledge Brain, it is a ready-to-use AI chatbot that integrates Retrieval-Augmented Generation (RAG) pipelines, supports robust workflows, and provides advanced MCP tool-use capabilities.
+MaxKB = Max Knowledge Brain, it is a powerful and easy-to-use AI assistant that integrates Retrieval-Augmented Generation (RAG) pipelines, supports robust workflows, and provides advanced MCP tool-use capabilities.
 MaxKB is widely applied in scenarios such as intelligent customer service, corporate internal knowledge bases, academic research, and education.

 ![Overview](/img/overview.png)
 {: .browser-mockup }